 OpenSSH 8.x Problem

-Since Linux 8.1 adopts OpenSSH 8.x, related commands like scp functions a little different than ever.
+Since Linux 8.1 and the latest AIX 7.2 adopt OpenSSH 8.x, related commands like scp functions a little different than ever.
 When installer of Grid infra 19.3 validats SSH connectivity, it always fails with INS-06006.
 Even though you establish the connectivity manually, it cannot pass the SSH validation.

 To check the version of OpenSSH, you can do this: